gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

-Shown is Microsoft Bing’s AI response to a prompt from a user about the best movies of 2022.
+Presented is Microsoft Bing’s AI response to a prompt from a user about the best movies of 2022.
 One of the pages surveyed on the web by the AI contained malicious code instructing the chatbot to output the contents highlighted in the red square.
 It contains a fraudulent link claiming to provide the user with a $200 Amazon gift card - if the user clicks on the link.

 Similarities can be drawn with such outputs and phishing emails.